 Team threads are visible to all team members by default, making it easy to learn from others and build on their work.

-Teams provide pooled billing of usage credits, making it easier to manage costs across your organization.
-If a member of your team joins with free personal credits available, their free credits will be used before the paid team credits.
+Teams provide pooled billing of usage, making it easier to manage costs across your organization.
+If a member of your team joins with free personal usage available, their free usage will be used before the paid team usage.

 Each team includes a leaderboard that tracks thread activity and contributions from team members, encouraging engagement and highlighting active participants.